tim-murphy/pupillography/README.md

 # Pupillography
-Very basic pupillography using the Gazepoint GP3 HD.
+Very basic pupillography using the Gazepoint GP3 HD running on Python 3.
 To use:

 0. Install required packages (see below)